Browse Journals and Peer-Reviewed Series

 Studies in Scottish Literature, founded in 1963 and based at the University of South Carolina since 1965, was the first refereed scholarly journal in its field, and it remains among the top Scottish literature journals internationally, publishing new research and critical debate on all periods of Scottish literature.
 It is currently published in both digital and print format, with free full-text access for the entire journal run (vols.
-1-41, 1963-2015).
+1-42, pt.
+1, 1963-Spring 2016).

-After many years as an annual volume, the journal is moving to two issues a year for a trial period, beginning in spring 2016.
+After many years as an annual volume, the journal has recently moved to two issues a year for a trial period.
 This will allow publication of more articles and also, we hope, a shorter time-to-publication.
 Submissions are invited for future issues.
 Please consult the Aims and Scope page before submitting.

 The Oswald Review: An International Journal of Undergraduate Research and Criticism in the Discipline of English (College of Humanities and Social Sciences)